Governorship of George W. Bush

 George W. Bush served as the 46th governor of Texas from 1995 until 2000, when he resigned as governor amid his transition into the U.S. presidency after having been elected president in the 2000 United States presidential election.
 As governor, Bush successfully sponsored legislation for tort reform, increased education funding, set higher standards for schools, and reformed the criminal justice system.
-Bush also pioneered faith-based welfare programs and helped make Texas the leading producer of wind powered electricity in the US.
+Bush also pioneered faith-based welfare programs and helped make Texas the leading producer of wind powered electricity in the U.S. He faced criticism for the high number of executions carried out during his time as governor, and for promoting educational policies which critics argued were ineffective.

-1994
+1994 gubernatorial election

 With his father George H. W. Bush's election to the United States presidency in 1988, speculation had arisen among Republicans that George W. Bush would enter the 1990 Texas gubernatorial election.
-This was offset by Bush's purchase of the Texas Rangers baseball team and personal concerns regarding his own record and profile after which Bush declared his candidacy for the 1994 election, even as his brother Jeb first sought the governorship of Florida.
+This was offset by Bush's purchase of the Texas Rangers baseball team and personal concerns regarding his own record and profile.
+Bush later declared his candidacy for the 1994 election, the same election cycle that his brother Jeb first sought the governorship of Florida.
 Winning the Republican primary easily, Bush faced incumbent Governor Ann Richards, a popular Democrat who was considered the easy favorite, given Bush's lack of political credentials.

 Bush was aided in his campaign by a close coterie of political advisers that included Karen Hughes, a former journalist who was his communications adviser; Joe Allbaugh, who became his campaign manager, and Karl Rove, a personal friend and political activist who is believed to have been a strong influence in encouraging Bush to enter the election.
 Bush's aides crafted a campaign strategy that attacked Governor Richards' record on law enforcement, her political appointments, and her support of liberal political causes.
 Bush developed a positive image and message with themes of "personal responsibility" and "moral leadership."
 His campaign focused on issues such as education (seeking more accountability for schools over student performance), crime, deregulation of the economy, and tort reform.
+In the course of the campaign, Bush pledged to sign a bill allowing Texans to obtain permits to carry concealed weapons.
+Richards had vetoed the bill, but Bush signed it into law after he became governor.

 Following an impressive performance in the debates, Bush's popularity grew.
 He won with 54.1 percent against Richards' 45.9 percent.

-1998
+1998 gubernatorial election

 As a popular governor, Bush won re-election in a landslide victory with nearly 69 percent of the vote.

 He won 49 percent of the Latino vote and 27 percent of the African American vote, becoming the first Texas governor to be elected for two consecutive terms since Dolph Briscoe was re-elected in 1974.
 Within a year, he had decided to seek the Republican nomination for the Presidency.